AleNegrini/Cloudera-Unix-CheatSheet/OS_Configuration.md

 * Transparent Huge Page (THP)
 Most Linux platforms supported by CDH 5 include a feature called Transparent Huge Page compaction, which interacts poorly with Hadoop workloads and can seriously degrade performance.
-Disable Transparent Huge Page compaction since it can degrade the performance of Hadoop workloads
+Disable Transparent Huge Page compaction since it can degrade the performance of Hadoop workloads A line reading [always] never means it is enabled
+A line reading [never] always means it is disabled
 ```
 [root]$ cat /sys/kernel/mm/transparent_hugepage/defrag
 [root]$ echo 'never' > /sys/kernel/mm/transparent_hugepage/defrag